-Indian AS-1 deals with the presentation of Financial Statements on the basis for which an enterprise furnishes and present their financial statements.
+Indian AS1 deals with the presentation of Financial Statements on the basis for which an enterprise furnishes and present their financial statements.
 This will help the enterprise to compare their financial statements of previous periods and also with the competitor’s financial statements.
 IND AS-1 also outlines the guideline regarding the structure of the financial statement including the content.
 Further, we’ll also discuss the difference between AS and IND AS.

 Accounting Standard 1 (AS-1)

 AS-1 deals with the disclosure requirement of accounting policy.
 Where accounting policies means certain accounting principles & method that an enterprise adopts to prepare and present their financial statement.
 This is the main difference between accounting standards and Indian accounting standards.

 - Goodwill Treatment

 |Indian standard is related with presentation of financial statements.||Accounting Standard -1 is related to the disclosure of accounting policies.|